shraddha-hna/Shraddha-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a research engineer of artificial intelligence at the SMRT Lab of Nanyang Technological University, a Laboraory focussed on designing and improving existing technologies for the SMRT, Singapore Mass Rapid Transit.
-My research interests include signal processing, machine learning, music information retrieval, and human computer music interaction.
-Besides academic interests, I am a passionate dancer (leader of dance crew in NTU) and love singing.
+I am a data scientist at the Biofourmis Pvt.
+Ltd.,where I am part of the ECG team and work on early detection of heart abnormalities.
+My research interests include signal processing, machine learning, linear algebra, and music/biomedical signal processing.
+Besides academic interests, I am a passionate dancer and love singing.